PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 This wall confirms that UNIC (at least in France) is Fiat.

-The typeface proves this is the older mural.
+The typeface proves that this is the older mural.

 pict.
 M. Chartier